FredHutch/easybuild-life-sciences/README.md

 1. Fork this repo
 1. Add your target EasyConfig file to the root of your new repo
-1. Add dependent EasyConfigs that are not in the EasyBuild repo to /easyconfigs
+1. Add dependent EasyConfig files that are not in the EasyBuild repo to /easyconfigs
 1. Add sources to the sources/ folder of the repo (for sources <50MB in size that cannot easily be downloaded)
 1. Add URLs to sources/download_sources.sh to download sources during `docker build` (for larger sources, perhaps placed in the cloud for easier download)
 1. Edit the Dockerfile to adjust the following: